 Aerodynamics and aero-acoustics of rectangular planform cavities.

-Part IIID: Alleviation of unsteady flow effects - Store deployment
+Part IIIC: Alleviation of unsteady flow effects - acoustic suppression using active devices

 - Aircraft Noise